cookie2/Final_Project_Programming/readme.txt

 	There are basic requirements for web scraping.
 If you want to know more, I recommend you just give up.
 	Joke again, follow this:
 		1.Know how to read messege from website in console panel.
-		2.Observe network panel when website is loading so that you can realize where does data came from.
+		2.Observe network panel when website is loading so that you can realize where the data came from.
 		3.Find ways to catch the information you want.

 4.Give up.